 Vanderbilt University researchers tracked more than 400 children and followed up with them as adolescents or young adults.
 Some of the kids had functional abdominal pain and some didn’t.

-Katie Lamparyk, PsyD, did not take part in the study but is a child psychologist at Cleveland Clinic Children’s.
+Katie Lamparyk, PsyD, did not take part in the study but is a child psychologist.
 She says, “They looked at children who had functional abdominal pain in their childhood.
 Around half of those kids had anxiety in the time that they reached adolescence.
 And a third of those adolescents and adults were still struggling with anxiety.”

 How do you know if your child has functional abdominal pain?